qmk/qmk_firmware/keyboards/crkbd/keymaps/bcat/readme.md

 * Shifted numbers are bound in their usual positions on the top row.

-* Hyphen/Underscore and Equals/Plus are in the right index and middle finger columns for easy reach.
+* Hyphen/Underscore and Equals/Plus are in the right index- and middle-finger columns for easy reach.
 They share the same relative position as on a row-staggered keyboard, and the shifted versions are physically above the unshifted versions as a mnemonic device.